PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:27:42
+Last updated: 2024-04-02 18:28:15
-Random Quote: The secret of getting ahead is getting started. - Mark Twain
+Random Quote: Strength does not come from physical capacity.
+It comes from an indomitable will. - Mahatma Gandhi